Morocco Honeymoon

 In this area, lives a large community of Berber nomads.
 Sometimes, you can sight Berber nomad women, who have Berber tattoos on their faces.
 They may be seen herding their goats to drink water at the river’s edge and collecting their own water, which is carried by their mules back to the caves where they live.

-After lunch, continue your Morocco honeymoon journey towards one of the most beautiful valleys in the Kingdom and enjoy colourful Berber mud villages overlooking the amazing Dades Valley.
+After lunch, continue towards one of the most beautiful valleys in the Kingdom and enjoy colourful Berber mud villages overlooking the amazing Dades Valley.
 Drive along the spectacular Dades Valley to discover the amazing rock formations known as “monkey toes” or “monkey fingers”.
-These extraordinary formations are metamorphic rocks that have been severely eroded over thousands of years by rain, water (which has caused a chemical breakdown of the rock), wind, and possibly sandstorms.
+These extraordinary formations are metamorphic rocks that have been severely eroded over thousands of years by rain, water, wind, and possibly sandstorms.

 The Dades Valley prides itself for the extensive production of roses, wall nuts, groves of palm and almond trees.
 It was the site of ancient nomad crossings and the valley is dotted with oases and mud brick palaces known as Kasbahs, which gives the region its fairy tale nickname.
 Then it is time to arrive at your Riad / Hotel for a peaceful night in the Dades Valley.